jpizquierdo/qrcodegen/README.md

     ```sh
     docker run --env TELEGRAM_TOKEN=your_secret_token -d qrcode_generator_bot
     ```
-3. Open Telegram and send a message to your bot with a URL.
+3. Open Telegram and send a message to your bot clicking in any button like a URL.
 The bot will respond with a QR code image.

 ## Contributing